 - Advocate and lobby for the OCD community in the Mid-Atlantic region.

-Jon Hershfield, the new programming chair, is working with the rest of the OCD Mid-Atlantic board members to plan some exciting events for 2017.
-If you’re interested in volunteering or getting involved, please reach out to our new membership chair, Carrie Holl, at firstname.lastname@example.org.
-Visit our website, Facebook page, and Twitter feed (@midatlanticocd) to keep current with all our goings-on!
+The Programming Committee and the rest of the OCD Mid-Atlantic board members are always working on exciting events.
+If you’re interested in volunteering or getting involved, please reach out to us at firstname.lastname@example.org.
+Visit our website, our Facebook page, or our Twitter feed (@midatlanticocd) to keep current with all our goings-on!